 As a result of her significant experience, Ms. Strottman understands the complex, sensitive, and ethical issues that public agencies and companies face in highly-regulated industries, and not just from the standpoint of litigation.
 In addition to her legal work, Ms. Strottman served as Vice President at a renowned public relations firm, Van Prooyen Greenfield LLP, where she specialized in developing and implementing litigation and crisis communications marketing and public relations plans for public agencies, law firms, law schools and corporations.

-Ms. Strottman has earned numerous honors for her expertise, results and leadership in the legal profession, including “Energy Trailblazers” (2017), “Top Women Lawyers” (2014, 2015, 2017), “Top 100 Lawyers” (2016, 2017), ”Top 20 Under 40″ (2015), and “Giant Slayer” (2015).
+Ms. Strottman has earned numerous honors for her expertise, results and leadership in the legal profession, including “Best Lawyers in America©,”(2021), “Energy Trailblazers” (2017), “Top Women Lawyers” (2014, 2015, 2017), “Top 100 Lawyers” (2016, 2017), ”Top 20 Under 40″ (2015), and “Giant Slayer” (2015).
 These awards highlight Ms. Strottman’s unique expertise in high-profile state and federal safety regulatory investigation and enforcement matters relating to the storage, transportation, maintenance and delivery of natural gas, as well as the generation, storage, maintenance and transmission of electric power.
 Ms. Strottman earned these awards through her tenacious challenging of the status quo at PG&E, for which the Daily Journal recognized her as PG&E’s “chief nemesis.”